 Remove-MpPreference -ExclusionPath C:\install

-The following sources are available:
+The following virus definition sources are available:

 - MMPC Microsoft Malware Protection Center;

-- InternalDefinitionUpdateServer — internal WSUS server
+- InternalDefinitionUpdateServer — internal WSUS server.

 Set-MpPreference -SignatureDefinitionUpdateFileSharesSources \\DESKTOP-V20E3PO\Updates